af3556/af3556.github.io/_posts/2025-02-13-shelly-scripting-part1.md

 ```

 This can be annoying when dumping largish JSON objects (which will expand even further by escaping special characters).
 Shelly generated messages are not split.

+#### `console.log()` Rate Limiting

+Shelly appears to implement the log as a queue: calling `console.log()` adds a message to the queue, and some internal process shifts them off and writes them over the network.
+This queue has a finite - and apparently fairly modest - size, for example on a Pro4PM running 1.4.4, it appears to be only 7 messages: e.g. `for (var i = 0; i < 20; i++) console.log(i);`) will only emit `13` through `19`.
+This is problematic primarily as it occurs without warning: unless you're paying _very_ close attention to how frequently you're calling `console.log()` you won't notice when "random" messages just don't appear.
+Worst of all, this isn't actually likely to be random: the periodic nature of most Shelly scripts means the `console.log()` timing is going to be somewhat consistent.
+So only _certain_ messages will somewhat reliably disappear.
+Madness!

+The only solution here - apart from Shelly raising a warning when you hit the rate limit - is to rate limit how frequently you call `console.log()`.
+See the implementation at the end of this post.

+In addition to this rate limit (or perhaps due to the internal splitting of messages into 128-character segments) there also appears to be a size constraint as well.
+With the 'DIY queue' implementation below, with a 100ms timer on a Pro4PM running 1.4.4, messages up to ~960 characters appear to be reliable.

 #### Filtering Logs